-As one sort of process theist, I have been inclined to say this about what happens when I die: My whole life up to my death will abide in God’s ongoing present even more intimately than my whole life up to now abides in my ongoing present (as well as God’s).
-What ends at death is not my life in and with God but my life’s present ability to diverge from God’s.
+As one sort of process theist, I have been inclined to say this about what happens when I die: My whole life up to my death will remain a living presence in God’s ongoing present even more intimately than my whole life up to now remains a living presence in my ongoing present (as well as God’s).
+The same is true of your life and the lives of all “whom we love but see no longer” (BCP, p.
+498).
+What ends at death is not my life in and with God but my life’s present tendency to diverge from God’s.
 God’s endless life reconcilingly continues the differing projects of every ended life, which means that no life is ever totally ended.

 I find it reasonable to say all this only as long as it is reasonable to regard God as uniquely, utterly, and renewingly inclusive of all that happens.
 If I’m mistaken about the renewing, utter all-inclusiveness of our ultimate setting (i.e., God), then all bets are off.